tylerelias/HONN-Project-1/README.md

 The class structure is as follows:

-## Person : Stores information needed for the Person
+## Person.java : Stores information needed for the Person data

-### PersonFactory : Loads all properties needed for the Person classes
+### PersonFactory.java : Loads all properties needed for the Person classes

-### CreatePerson : Creates a new JSON object of a person and saves it to the JSON file
+### CreatePerson.java: Creates a new JSON object of a person and saves it to the JSON file

-### PersonService : Gets custom settings needed for Person classes
+### PersonService.java : Gets custom settings needed for Person classes

+### ReadPerson.java : Reads the .json file of People and returns it

-### PersonTest : Testing the People Class
+### PersonTest.java : Testing the People Class

+## Publication.java : Stores information needed for Publication data

+### ListPublicatios : Filter and list Publications that meet the selected date criteria

+### ReadPublication

+### PublicationException

+## AbstractFactory